Hi David,

 Never say “Don’t feel sad” or “Don’t feel scared.”
 Sadness and fear, the two most common feelings attached to loss of any kind, are essential to being human.

-Since you are followers of Magda Gerber’s child care approach, these guidelines for hearing and sharing feelings must sound strikingly familiar.
+Since you are followers of Magda Gerber’s approach, these guidelines for hearing and sharing feelings must sound strikingly familiar.
 (These books were also the inspiration for my first blog post Good Grief – When Babies Need To Cry about allowing our babies to experience healthy grief.)

 This has been hard for me to write (and I admit I’ve been avoiding it) because I’m reminded of the first baby I still miss intensely, our black lab-mix Earl, who was euthanized 6 years ago.
 He supported and comforted me during the trials of motherhood with 3 babies.
 He chivalrously accepted the change in our relationship when I became a mom, making do with far less attention than he had become accustomed to, always cheerful, sensitive, affectionate, loyal, and ever hopeful of an outing to the beach or park (or a slice of pizza, his favorite).
 These animals are our angels.